AddictedCS/soundfingerprinting/README.md

 - `Coverage` - returns a value between [0, 1], informing how much the query covered the resulting track (i.e. a 2 minutes query found a 30 seconds track within it, starting at 100th second, coverage will be equal to (120 - 100)/30 ~= 0.66)
 - `Confidence` - returns a value between [0, 1].
 A value below 0.15 is most probably a false positive.
 A value bigger than 0.15 is very likely to be an exact match.
 For good audio quality queries you can expect getting a confidence > 0.5.

-`QueryResult.Stats` contains useful statistics information for fine-tuning the algorithm:
+`Stats` contains useful statistics information for fine-tuning the algorithm:
 - `QueryDuration` - time in milliseconds spend just querying the fingerprints datasource.
 - `FingerprintingDuration` - time in milliseconds spent generating the acousting fingerprints from the media file.
 - `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
 If this number exceeds 50, try optimizing your configuration.